m-wiesner/nnet_pytorch/README.md

   paths in training without dumping a numerator lattice.
 Even just allowing alternative alignments should be easily doable though it is not yet implemented.

-**On-the-fly Data perturbations**
-  We have some rudimentary noising of audio examples implemented though we haven't really tried them out.
-We should also be able to support on-the-fly feature computation as an alternative to dumping the memory mapped features, even if it increases the training time somewhat.

 **More compact representation of targets**
   We currently are writing the target sequences as raw text files.
 These should